WebAssembly/wasmint/README.md

 ## Known Bugs

-* The LEB128 parser currently only works well with unsigned 32 bit integers (or signed in the range[0, 2^31])
+* The LEB128 parser could be buggy for big(ger) 32 bit integers
 * Not all instructions from the draft are supported yet.
 * Parameters for function calls are not supported yet.